-Duck Fat Potatoes are without a doubt the BEST crispy roast potatoes in the world!!
-Potatoes roasted in duck fat have an incredible thick, golden brown crust that’s unbelievably crunchy in a way that you will never be able to replicate using oil.
+Duck Fat Potatoes are the undisputed king of all roast potatoes!
+Roasting in duck fat creates an incredibly thick, golden brown crust that’s unbelievably crunchy in a way that you will never be able to replicate using oil.

 Duck Fat Potatoes